 We’re not aware of any published data specifically for kale, but just like how vitamin C degrades regardless of which fruit of vegetable it’s in, the same would be expected with those heat-sensitive glucosinolates.

-For starters, it’s important to remember that while the anti-cancer activity has been seen in laboratory research, it’s totally unknown if the same occurs in the human body.
+Remember that while the anti-cancer activity has been seen in laboratory research, it’s unknown if the same occurs in the human body.

 So let’s move on from the cancer topic.

 Are store bought kale chips healthy?
 Let’s add up the drawbacks…